Alexi-Micinski/Pewlett-Hackard-Analysis/README.md

 ## Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-  * How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+  * 72,458 roles will need to be filled as the "silver tsunami" begins to make an impact.

-  * Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+  * There are not enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
+There are 499,459 employees that are eligable for the mentorship program and only 72,458 retirement ready employees to mentor the incoming generation.
-  *